 AT&T’s prepaid subscriber growth

-Costs associated with prepaid customers are much lower than costs for postpaid subscribers, which makes them more profitable.
+Costs associated with prepaid customers are also much lower than the costs with postpaid subscribers.
 Acquisition costs, maintenance costs, and upfront costs are all lower for prepaid subscribers.

-In the next article of this series, we’ll discuss AT&T’s postpaid phone churn rate.
+In the next part of this series, we’ll discuss AT&T’s postpaid churn rate.